f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

 #.
 Type in the Connection Server address ``vmw-connsvr1a.demoisfun.net``

 #.
-When prompted for credentials,
+When prompted for credentials
    - Username: ``demo01``
    - Password: ``password``

 #.
-After authenticated, double-click the "Agility" icon to launch View Desktop.
+After authenticated, double-click the ``Agility`` icon to launch View Desktop.

 #.
 In the Agility desktop, open Notepad and type in something.